Solve the dinner dilemma with our new Eat Voraciously recipe newsletter

 Variety will be a constant theme — it’s the only way I can keep myself from getting into cooking ruts.
 And it reminds me that there’s so much I still don’t know about food and cooking: I’m always learning.
 So when I come across a new ingredient or technique, I’ll pass it along in the hope that it will inspire you, too.

-But hey, sometimes dinner is just a fried egg, over rice or toast, pickled peppers and a few chunks of feta on the side.
+But hey, sometimes dinner is just a fried egg over rice or toast, pickled peppers, and a few chunks of feta on the side.
 Sometimes it’s the slice of lasagna, stuffed with mushrooms and ricotta, that I find in the back of my freezer from months ago, thrice wrapped in Saran.
 It’s okay to take a night off.
 Whenever you want to jump back in, I’ll be here.

 “We all eat,” the screenwriter and cookbook author Anna Thomas said, “and it would be a sad waste of opportunity to eat badly.”